CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/PolicyAbstractConfigProfile.md

 `func (o *PolicyAbstractConfigProfile) UnsetRemovedPolicies()`

 UnsetRemovedPolicies ensures that no value is present for RemovedPolicies, not even an explicit nil
+### GetReportedPolicyChanges

+`func (o *PolicyAbstractConfigProfile) GetReportedPolicyChanges() []PolicyReportedPolicyChange`

+GetReportedPolicyChanges returns the ReportedPolicyChanges field if non-nil, zero value otherwise.

+### GetReportedPolicyChangesOk

+`func (o *PolicyAbstractConfigProfile) GetReportedPolicyChangesOk() (*[]PolicyReportedPolicyChange, bool)`

+GetReportedPolicyChangesOk returns a tuple with the ReportedPolicyChanges field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReportedPolicyChanges

+`func (o *PolicyAbstractConfigProfile) SetReportedPolicyChanges(v []PolicyReportedPolicyChange)`

+SetReportedPolicyChanges sets ReportedPolicyChanges field to given value.

+### HasReportedPolicyChanges

+`func (o *PolicyAbstractConfigProfile) HasReportedPolicyChanges() bool`

+HasReportedPolicyChanges returns a boolean if a field has been set.

+### SetReportedPolicyChangesNil

+`func (o *PolicyAbstractConfigProfile) SetReportedPolicyChangesNil(b bool)`

+ SetReportedPolicyChangesNil sets the value for ReportedPolicyChanges to be an explicit nil

+### UnsetReportedPolicyChanges
+`func (o *PolicyAbstractConfigProfile) UnsetReportedPolicyChanges()`

+UnsetReportedPolicyChanges ensures that no value is present for ReportedPolicyChanges, not even an explicit nil
 ### GetScheduledActions

 `func (o *PolicyAbstractConfigProfile) GetScheduledActions() []PolicyScheduledAction`